edenia/docs.edenia.com/docs/engineering-culture.md

 ### Peer Code-Reviews

 Pair programming and peer code reviews are core to our development process, we believe it is one of the best ways to improve quality and spread knowledge.
 We follow Github Flow for developing all applications.
+Learn more about our [pair and mob programming practices](/docs/pair-mob-programming) and [developer tools](/docs/developer-tools).

 ### Continuous Integration

 Continuous integration allows us to detect problems early reducing costs and help us deliver robust software more rapidly.
+Learn about our [DevOps practices](/docs/devops) and explore our [developer tools](/docs/developer-tools) that enable efficient CI/CD workflows.

 ### Retrospectives